 The Kansas City Public Library and Kansas City Star have selected Helen Benedict’s novel Wolf Season for the “FYI Book Club.”
 Join the discussion, read an excerpt from the novel, and find an interview with the author in the Kansas City Star.

 Wrath-Bearing Tree, an online magazine established and maintained by combat veterans, has selected Wolf Season for their “Monthly Fiction” feature.
 Read an excerpt from the novel and an interview with author Helen Benedict.

 Find additional resources for Helen Benedict’s novel Wolf Season—including an interview, excerpt, reviews, discussion questions, and more—at BookBrowse.

 Helen Benedict talks about war literature with authors David Abrams, Cara Hoffman, Matt Gallagher, and Dalia Sofer in the “Life During Wartime” panel at the Center for Fiction, and with authors Seth Brady Tucker, Jesse Goolsby, Jane Rosenberg LaForge, and Samuel Snoek-Brown in the “Duty and Dilemma: 100 Years of Writing About War” AWP Roundtable.

-Helen Benedict, a professor at Columbia University, writes frequently about justice, women, soldiers, and war.
-She is the author of seven novels, including Sand Queen, a Publishers Weekly “Best Contemporary War Novel.”
+Helen Benedict, a professor at Columbia University, is the author of seven novels, including Wolf Season, a Military Times “Reading Guide” selection, and Sand Queen, a Publishers Weekly “Best Contemporary War Novel.”
 A recipient of both the Ida B. Wells Award for Bravery in Journalism and the James Aronson Award for Social Justice Journalism, Benedict is also the author of five works of nonfiction, including The Lonely Soldier: The Private War of Women Serving in Iraq, and the play The Lonely Soldier Monologues.
 She lives in New York.